-2016 2015 Annualized stock volatility Risk-free interest rate Expected option/warrant life Dividend payments 72.53% 0.57% 2.0 years 0.0% 65.01% 0.56% 2.0 years 0.0%
+2017 2016 Annualized stock volatility Risk-free interest rate 59.10% 0.84% 65.01% 0.56% Expected option/warrant life 2.0 years 2.0 years Dividend payments 0.0% 0.0%

 (e) Stock options:

 On December 30, 2015, the Board of Directors approved a new stock option plan.
 Under the plan, the Company may grant options to purchase common shares in the Company to employees, directors, officers, and consultants of the Company.
 The exercise price of the options is to be determined by the Board of Directors but generally will be equal to or greater than the market price of the shares at the grant date.
 Options will generally vest according to the following schedule: